SSO Integration for Digital Business Card Creation: A Practical Alternative to AD Sync

 With QRCodeChimp’s SSO integration, digital business cards are automatically generated when users sign in via approved domains.
 Employees can then complete their own profile details at their own pace.
 The setup requires no direct directory read access, which removes the approval bottlenecks that typically slow down AD sync implementations.
 QRCodeChimp integrates with Microsoft Entra ID (formerly Azure Active Directory) and other identity providers, with setup managed directly from the dashboard.

-For many enterprises, SSO integration for digital business card creation is a more efficient and scalable starting point rather than a compromise; one that aligns with security expectations while enabling faster rollout.
+For many enterprises, SSO integration for digital business card creation is a more efficient and scalable starting point than a compromise, aligning with security expectations while enabling a faster rollout.

 Ready to simplify how your organization provisions digital business cards?